Gravitational collapse in the vicinity of the extremal black hole critical point: Convergence results

 \section{Convergence results}

 The numerical grid we use is uniformly spaced in the compactified co\"ordinate $\bar{r}\in[0,1]$.
 For most of the results we present in this study, we use a grid spacing of $\Delta \bar{r}=1/12288$, along with $N_r=18432$ and $N_p=1536$ for a total of $N\approx2.8\times10^7$ particles.
-For select cases, we repeat the computation with lower and higher resolution where the grid spacing is, respectively, $1.5 \Delta \bar{r}$ and $0.75 \Delta \bar{r}$, and we use $(2/3)^3N$ and $(4/3)^3N$ particles.
+For select cases, we repeat the computation with lower and higher resolution where the grid spacing is, respectively, $1.2 \Delta \bar{r}$ and $0.75 \Delta \bar{r}$, and we use $(5/6)^3N$ and $(4/3)^3N$ particles.
 In Fig.~\ref{fig:conv_static}, we show a resolution study of a static solution near the critical point dispersing, due to just truncation error exciting an exponentially growing mode.
 As expected, as the resolution is increased, the unstable mode is seeded at a smaller and smaller amplitude.
-In Fig.~\ref{fig:conv}, we show a comparison of the outer radius of the particles as a function of time for incoming shell cases above, and just below the threshold for formation of an extremal black hole, each at the three different resolutions.
-(For the case where a black hole forms, it is essentially extremal: $Q/M-1\approx10^{-12}$.)
+In the top panel of Fig.~\ref{fig:conv}, we show a comparison of the outer radius of the particles as a function of time for incoming shell cases above, and just below the threshold for formation of an extremal black hole, each at the three different resolutions.
+(For the case where a black hole forms, it is essentially extremal: $1-Q/M\approx10^{-12}$.)
+We note that the same resolution is used both for constructing the initial data (by following the dispersal of the static shell) as for the evolution of the incoming shell.
 We can see that finite resolution leads to an overestimate of the minimum outer radius of the particles.
 For $Q>M$, the difference between the medium and high resolutions in $\min (R_{\rm out})$ is $\sim0.1\%$, while for the $Q<M$ case it is $0.05\%$.
-Though evaluating the overall truncation error is somewhat complicated by the fact that it depends on both the number of grid points and particles, we roughly find the convergence in this quantity to be consistent with fourth order in the grid spacing, and estimate the error in $\min (R_{\rm out})$ for the highest resolution to be a factor of a few smaller than the difference between the medium and high resolution.
+In the bottom panel of Fig.~\ref{fig:conv}, we show how this quantity varies with the grid spacing.
+Though evaluating the overall truncation error is somewhat complicated by the fact that it depends on both the number of grid points and particles, we roughly find the convergence in this quantity to be consistent with fourth order in the grid spacing, with some indication of a steeper variation at lower resolution.
+Assuming fourth order convergence, we estimate the error in $\min (R_{\rm out})$ for the highest resolution to be a factor of $\sim2$ smaller than the difference between the medium and high resolution.